[Simon Thurgood Images] [Simon Thurgood Images]

 South Hallsands

-[The village taken from Start point Car park]South Hallsands is a deserted village and beach in south Devon, England, in a precarious position between cliffs and the sea, between Beesands to the north and Start Point to the south.
+[that way]South Hallsands is a deserted village and beach in south Devon, England, in a precarious position between cliffs and the sea, between Beesands to the north and Start Point to the south.

 The village grew in size during the eighteenth and nineteenth centuries, and by 1891 it had 37 houses, a spring, a pub called the London Inn and a population of 159.
 Most residents of Hallsands at that time depended on fishing for a living, particularly crab fishing on the nearby Skerries Bank in Start Bay.